The bizarre message of Isn’t It Romantic seems to be, if you’re trapped in a rom-com, however much you hate it, start embracing everything.

 Talented architect Natalie suffers from low esteem and from being side-lined at work.
-She is also convinced a mundane girl like her would never find magical true love.
+She is also convinced that a mundane girl like her would never find magical true love.
 One day after work, she is mugged at a subway station, thereafter hitting her head and losing consciousness.
 When she comes to, she finds herself trapped in a worse nightmare.
 Suddenly, her life is a romantic comedy, with everything down to her pugnacious pup beautified and sanitised.
-It is then up to Natalie to decide whether to indulge or to flee from this fantasy.
+It is then up to Natalie to decide whether to indulge in or flee from this sickly sweet fantasy.

 I watched Isn’t It Romantic the day it was released on Netflix, drawn to it by the hilarious trailer.

 Well, it was a half-half kind of a thing.
 There weren’t many “new” jokes, put it that way, but what’s there was done with finesse and skill.
-Rebel and her co-leads also threw in devoted performances, particularly Betty Gilpin who was practically unrecognizable in between her two personae.
+Rebel and her co-leads also threw in devoted performances, particularly Betty Gilpin who was practically unrecognizable in between her two personas.

 Now, these warrant me giving at least three stars in my rating, and I would have done so had the final third of the movie not adopted such a contradictory message.
 In the thick of her disgust and disdain, confused and suffering Natalie suddenly does a turnabout and embraces the fantasies.
 Following by which she goes all out to do something that is to me, downright unethical.